Yasmani Grandal, Brewers finalize $18.25M, 1-year contract

 MILWAUKEE (AP) — Catcher Yasmani Grandal and the Milwaukee Brewers have finalized an $18.25 million, one-year contract.

-The deal, agreed to last week subject to a successful physical, was announced by the Brewers on Monday.
+The deal, agreed to last week subject to a successful physical, includes a $16 million salary this year and a $16 million option for 2020 with a $2.25 million buyout.
+Either side may turn down the option.

-“Yasmani has proven that he is one of the most productive catchers in baseball, both offensively and defensively, and he fits our roster very well,” Brewers general manager David Stearns said.
+“Yasmani has proven that he is one of the most productive catchers in baseball, both offensively and defensively, and he fits our roster very well,” Brewers general manager David Stearns said Monday.
 “Throughout this process, he expressed a consistent and sincere desire to join our organization.”

 Grandal turned down a $17.9 million qualifying offer from the NL champion Los Angeles Dodgers in November.
 He is eligible for free agency again after this year’s World Series and cannot be given a qualifying offer by the Brewers.